The ten to whom Paradise was promised: Names

-Although the term al-ʿashara al-mubashsharūn (sometimes also al-mubashshara, both meaning 'the ten to whom glad tidings were given') itself dates from a period after the 9th century, the list of ten as such already appears on a inscription made upon a plaster table which is thought to have belonged to the palace of Khalid al-Qasri, an Umayyad official who served as the governor of Iraq under Hisham ibn Abd al-Malik (r.
+Although the term al-ʿashara al-mubashsharūn (sometimes also al-mubashshara, both meaning 'the ten to whom glad tidings were given') itself dates from a period after the 9th century, the list of ten as such already appears on an inscription made upon a plaster table which is thought to have belonged to the palace of Khalid al-Qasri, an Umayyad official who served as the governor of Iraq under Hisham ibn Abd al-Malik (r.
 724–743).
 In this early version, the tenth person appearing on the list was Mu'awiya (c.
 600–680), the first Umayyad caliph (r.
 661–680).
-This is likely to be understood as an attempt to portray Mu'awiya, who in reality had been a relatively late follower of the prophet Muhammad, as one of the prophet's closest companions.
+This is likely to be understood as an attempt to portray Mu'awiya, who in reality had been a relatively late follower of Muhammad, as one of the prophet's closest companions.
 However, this was not accepted by later tradition, where instead of Mu'awiya one finds either Muhammad himself, or the prominent early convert Abu Ubayda ibn al-Jarrah (c.
 581–639).

 Apart from this early Umayyad inscription, the list is mainly preserved in a number of 9th-century Sunni hadith collections, which contain a prophetic hadith that generally consisted of the phrase spoken by Muhammad "Ten will be in Paradise", followed by a list of companions.
-In versions of this hadith recorded by Ahmad ibn Hanbal (780–855) and Abu Dawud (817/818–889), the first name in the list is that of the prophet Muhammad himself, while in other versions as recorded by Ahmad ibn Hanbal, Ibn Sa'd (c.
+In versions of this hadith recorded by Ahmad ibn Hanbal (780–855) and Abu Dawud (817/818–889), the first name in the list is that of Muhammad himself, while in other versions as recorded by Ahmad ibn Hanbal, Ibn Sa'd (c.
 784–845), and al-Tirmidhi (825–892), Abu Ubayda ibn al-Jarrah appears in Muhammad's stead.

 There are eight names which are common to all versions of the list: the four Rashidun caliphs, and the members of the committee (shūra) appointed by Umar ibn al-Khattab at his deathbed which would go on to elect Uthman ibn Affan as the third caliph: